kamran-ansari56/kamran-ansari56/README.md

 Why Data?
 Because Data-Informed > Data-Driven 🚀
 I'm not here just to crunch numbers.
-I'm here to uncover the story behind the numbers — stories that are relatable, actionable, and help businesses make smarter decisions.
+I'm here to uncover the story behind the numbers — stories that are relatable, and actionable, and help businesses make smarter decisions.

 What's Next?
 I'm on a mission to master Data Science and Machine Learning — combining technical skills with business insights to help companies make informed, data-backed decisions.